-My great grandfather, Carlo Mattone and great grandmother, Caterina Deperino Mattone, left family and friends in Salerno, Italy in 1865 and arrived in New York to start a new life.
-My grandfather, Dominic Mattone Sr., and my grandmother Madeline Regine Mattone raised 4 boys and 1 girl in Brooklyn, New York.
-My Dad, the late Dominic F. Mattone and my Mom, Jane were my heroes.
-My Dad was a highly-decorated and respected career Air Force man who was known throughout the military from the enlisted ranks to the Generals, as the "Godfather" of the USAF.
-I was born in Trenton, NJ, but by family moved to Waltham, Mass., when I was 15 years old.
-I played basketball, baseball and football at Waltham High School and did well in school.
-I went on to Babson College in Wellesley, MA., and earned a BS in Management with high distinction and then earned an MS in Industrial/ Organizational Psychology with highest distinction from the University of Central Florida.
-In 1978, I married my high school sweetheart, Gayle O'Halloran Mattone.
-We currently reside in Orlando, Florida.
-We are the proud parents of four incredible adult children.
-Professionally, John has built two successful leadership consulting firms in his career but also was a senior partner and president of two other firms as well as a senior operating executive of a large outplacement firm.
+John Mattone was born in Trenton, NJ but moved to Waltham, MA., when he was 15 years old.
+His heroes were both his Dad, the late Dominic F. Mattone, who was a highly-decorated and respected career Air Force man and his Mom, the late Jane Mattone.
+John played basketball, baseball and football at Waltham High School.
+He went to Babson College in Wellesley, MA., and earned a BS in Management with high distinction and then earned an MS in Industrial/Organizational Psychology with highest distinction from the University of Central Florida.
+John and his high school sweetheart, Gayle Mattone, were married in 1978, and they currently reside in Orlando, Florida.
+They are the proud parents of four incredible adult children.
+John has built two successful leadership consulting firms in his career but also was a senior partner and president of two other firms as well as a senior operating executive of a large outplacement firm.
 He is the author of seven books including two best-sellers and is recognized as one of the world's leadership authorities, CEO and senior executive coaches, and international keynote speakers.
 John and his wife love all sports and are avid bicyclist's riding 80-100 miles a week.
 They travel often to visit their children who live in South Florida and Tennessee and other family members who live in Boston, New York and North Carolina.